What Is Midfoot Fusion?

 Midfoot fusion can involve all of the midfoot joints, but in most cases just one or a few of the joints are fused.
 The joints of the midfoot do not bend and move like your knee or elbow.
 They are designed to be relatively stiff to give your foot strength

 and support your body.
 Midfoot fusion generally does not produce much noticeable loss of motion because there is fairly little motion to begin with.

-The primary goal of midfoot fusion is to decrease pain and improve function.
-Eliminating the painful motion between arthritic joint surfaces and restoring the bones to their normal positions achieves this.
-Other goals include the correction of deformity
+The primary goals of midfoot fusion are to decrease pain and improve function.
+This is achieved by eliminating the painful motion between arthritic joint surfaces and restoring the bones to their normal positions.
+Other goals include the correction of

-and the return of stability to the arch of the foot.
-A successful midfoot fusion can achieve these goals and restore more normal walking ability.
+deformity, returned stability to the arch of the foot, and restored normal walking ability.

 The most common reason for midfoot fusion is painful arthritis in the midfoot joints that has not improved with non-surgical treatment.
 Other common reasons to do a midfoot fusion include too much motion of one or more of the midfoot joints or deformity of the midfoot.
 Examples of conditions that may result in

 midfoot deformity include severe bunions, flatfoot deformity, and arthritis.
 Midfoot fusion also is indicated for certain acute fractures and joint displacement involving the midfoot.

 Midfoot fusion should not be performed if there is active infection or if the patient's health is poor enough that the risk of surgery is too high.
 Conditions such as uncontrolled diabetes and blood circulation problems may make a patient a poor candidate for surgery.
 Other reasons to not perform midfoot fusion include osteoporosis

 and poor skin quality.
 Smoking significantly increases the